Introducing Your Immune System

 Approximately 70% of your immune system lives in your intestinal tract inside your gut.
 Everything you eat and drink moves through your gut and interacts with your digestive system.
 Your gastrointestinal (GI) tract inside your gut is a complex ecosystem of bacteria and microorganisms that protects your body from infection, regulates your metabolism and supports a healthy mucosal immune system (the protective barrier within the intestinal tract that acts as the first line of defense against microbial and dietary antigens).
 That’s why focusing on what you eat is an essential part of keeping your immune system healthy.

-Everything you eat is broken down into nutrients your body uses to help your internal systems, including your immune system, function at peak capacity.
-When we consume foods with toxic additives (i.e. artificial flavors & colors, nitrates & nitrites, sulfites, BPA, MSG, etc.) and harmful elements (i.e. mercury, magnesium sulphate, aluminum, sodium benzoate, etc.) your immune system goes into overdrive trying to clean them out.
-When your immune system becomes overburdened it has difficulty detecting and reacting to infections.
-When you combine this with not receiving the proper nutrients to support your immune system’s activities, your body becomes vulnerable to disease and chronic inflammation and, over time, begins showing the effects through digestive issues, autoimmune diseases, heart disease, diabetes, cancer… the list goes on.
+Everything you consume is broken down into nutrients your body uses to help your internal systems function at peak capacity.
+When you consume foods with toxic additives (artificial flavors & colors, nitrates & nitrites, sulfites, BPA, MSG, etc.) and harmful elements (mercury, aluminum, sodium benzoate, etc.) your immune system goes into overdrive trying to clean them out.
+When your immune system becomes overburdened, it has difficulty detecting and reacting to infections.
+Combine that with not having given your immune system the basic nutrition it needs to function properly, your body becomes vulnerable to disease and chronic inflammation.

 To learn how to read your ingredient lists, check out our blog post: Understanding the ingredients list on your food labels.